Skip to content

 PDF OCR

-Extract text from scanned PDFs using OCR — fully browser-based (no upload required).
+Extract text from scanned PDFs using OCR — fully browser-based (files stay on your device).

 Tip: OCR can be slow for large PDFs.
 For best accuracy, use clear scans (300 DPI+).